sirosen/globus-sdk-python/docs/oauth/tutorial.rst

 If you want to copy-paste an example, you'll need at least a ``client_id`` for your ``AuthClient`` object.
+You should also specifically use the :class:`NativeAppAuthClient
+<globus_sdk.NativeAppAuthClient>` type of ``AuthClient``, as it has been
+customized to handle this flow.

-The shortest version of this flow looks like this:
+The shortest version of the flow looks like this:

 .. code-block:: python

-    import globus-sdk
+    import globus_sdk

     # you must have a client ID
     CLIENT_ID = '...'

-    client = globus_sdk.AuthClient(client_id=CLIENT_ID)
+    client = globus_sdk.NativeAppAuthClient(CLIENT_ID)
     client.oauth2_start_flow_native_app()

     authorize_url = client.oauth2_get_authorize_url()